Stremio/stremio-addons/docs/tutorial/testing.md

 PORT=7000 node index # Start the add-on server
 ```

+**TIP:** in Stremio 3.6, results from local add-ons are still cached.
+To work around this while development, you can prepend anything (e.g. number) before `/stremio/v1`.
+For example, `http://localhost:9005/cache-break-2/stremio/v1/stremioget`.

 **Testing with [Stremio](http://www.strem.io/) versions 4.0 or later**

 Open your browser at `http://127.0.0.1:11470/#?addon=ADDON_URL`, where `ADDON_URL` is the url to your add-on.